KSP-RO/ProceduralParts/Readme_StretchySRB.txt

 Changelog
 v6 == \/ ==
 *Added height and width display
+*Changed scaling steps (slightly finer control).
+Hold LeftShift for 10x speed.
+*Removed width and height limits
+*Added even-meter tanks (0.5m, 1m, 2m, 3m, 4m)
+*Added one new texture by me
+*Added three new textures by Chestburster
+*Added three new textures by Dante80
+*Resized a couple textures, for hopefully no loss in quality.
+*Added Balloon-type superstretchy.
+Needs MFSC v3.3 or above.
+*Fixed surface attachment problems (I think)

 v5 == \/ ==
 *Changed texture handling system.
 Now all textures are specified in the CFG file.